I’m going to let you in on a secret:

 And Google is still yet to crawl a lot of the changes.

 But that’s fine because I still have a lot more changes to make such as-

-- Migrating to a new URL structure (high risk)
+- Migrating to a new permalink structure (high risk)

-- Adding Schema markup to articles using RankMath
+- Adding Schema markup to each blog post using RankMath

 - Further increasing site speed with mobile in mind